 Briefly, How Does Ultrasound Work?

-Does Your Clinic Offer Ultrasound Services?
+Does Our Practice Offer Ultrasound Services?

 Yes, we offer ultrasound services at our practice and are accredited at both our Canton and Woodstock locations.
-Headed up by our chief ultrasonographer, Brenda Peters, our practice has earned an enviable place on a limited list of practices fully accredited by the American Institute of Ultrasound in medicine for obstetric and gynecologic ultrasound.
+Headed up by our chief ultrasonographer, Brenda Peters, our practice has earned a place on a limited list of practices fully accredited by the American Institute of Ultrasound in medicine for obstetric and gynecologic ultrasound.
 Brenda’s training includes a Bachelor of Science degree from the diagnostic medical sonography program of the Rochester Institute of Technology, where she graduated with high honors in 2000.
 She is also a registered OB-GYN Ultrasonographer by the American Registry for Diagnostic Medical Sonography, and is certified in nuchal translucency, a specific screening to determine the presence of Down syndrome.